Page 1:Step 1: Define A Purpose And Choose A Case

 The possible use of RAID affects the number and capacity of drives selected, so a very brief description of these modes is in order:

 - Level 0 divides data into chunks that are spread across two or more drives at the same time, providing up to double the transfer rate (in the case of a two-drive config) and the combined capacity.
 Because of the way the data is divided, this mode is also referred to as "striping" by in-the-know storage gurus.
 The major drawback is that if a member drive fails, the array's data is lost.

 - Level 1 mirrors two or more drives so that if one fails, data can be recovered from the other.
 The major drawback is that because both drives (again, in a two-drive array) store the same data, available capacity doesn't increase.

 - RAID 0+1 allows four (or more) drives to be set up as a "mirrored" set of "striped" drives.
 In other words, it's a RAID 1 array composed of two RAID 0 arrays.
 If one striped set (RAID 0 array) fails, data can be retrieved from the other.
 Total capacity is still limited to that of one striped set.

 - RAID 5 creates parity bits for data recovery.
 Data and parity bits are distributed across all drives, increasing transfer rate, while sacrificing only the amount of space required to store the added parity bits (the capacity of one drive in the set).

-- Step 2: Select Your CPU
+- Step 2: Select A CPU

-- Step 3: Select Your Graphics
+- Step 3: Select A Graphics Card

 - Step 4: Select A Motherboard